 Ask each group to share their lists and create one joint list incorporating suggestions from both groups.

 Once the list is made, ask each group to create a structure using the wheat biscuits as bricks.
-Each individual biscuit brick must show one element of church from their list either by writing it on with icing or using the other resources to create it.
+Each individual biscuit brick must show one element of Church from their list either by writing it on with icing or using the other resources to create it.
 The biscuit bricks can then be stuck together with the buttercream to create a structure.
 They can also decorate the wall with whatever edible decorations you have provided, gluing everything together with the buttercream.

-When everyone has finished, give time for the groups to show their walls and invite them to explain each brick’s meaning.
+When everyone has finished, give time for the groups to show their structures and invite them to explain each brick’s meaning.
 Make sure all the elements below are included: teaching, sharing, prayer, breaking bread, miracles and signs, having everything in common, selling possessions to give money to those who need it, meeting in temple courts, meeting in homes, eating together, praising God together, more people following Jesus.

 If the children would like to, they can then eat part of their construction!
 Alternatively, you can wait until the end of the session to have a snack.
 Be aware of food hygiene and allergy issues, and provide alternatives for those who need them.